taylorsmcclure/process-memory-monitor/README.md

 ## Question 4

 The way I typically approach monitoring and alerting on oom killer events is first starting with what hosts are running out of memory.
-In the past I have setup Icinga2 to run its memory check scripts on remote hosts and report back the free memory %.
-If their memory usage is out side of normal bounds, I would be alerted and further investigation would take place.
+In the past I have set up Icinga2 to run its memory check scripts on remote hosts and report back the free memory %.
+If their memory usage is outside of normal bounds, I would be alerted and further investigation would take place.

 In my experience the easiest way to drill down on OOM killer issues is via system logs.
 Assuming I was permitted to use DataDog, I would use DataDog logs with a [log filter](https://www.datadoghq.com/blog/diagnosing-oom-errors-with-datadog/#collect-oom-logs-from-your-system) for oom killer events.
 If I wasn't able to use DataDog, I would put together `rsyslog` and a central syslog server.
 There I would have a bash script that would alert on oom killer events see in the logs.

 To further investigate I would identify the process/pid(s) that are consuming the most amount of memory.
 That is where this project's script would shine.
 There could be a few causes to general high memory usage.
-There might be load balancing issues, so I would check connections via `lsof` if it is apart of a backend cluster.
+There might be load balancing issues, so I would check connections via `lsof` if it is a part of a backend cluster.
 It's also possible there is too much disk pressure and the scheduler cannot flush data in memory to disk fast enough.
 However, after investigating all of that the host may need to be vertically scaled with additional RAM.

 Once I have identified the process I would SSH to one of the 1% hosts.
 SSH connections and pttys usually take priority with oom killer, so I will most likely get on.
 If not I would have to unfortunately "turn it off and on again".
 I would look at the application or system level logs to see if there are any clues as to why the process is consuming more memory each hour.

 Since this issue is occurring every hour regularly it might be a garbage collection issue (java).
-If that's the case an immediate bandaid would be a cron job that restarts the java service every X minutes.
+If that's the case an immediate band aid would be a cron job that restarts the java service every X minutes.
 Obviously this is a 3am patch solution, so we need to investigate the application more to find a proper solution.

 ### Duration